 You want to come across as intelligent, prepared, and pleasant.
 Preparing your content and practicing your delivery is the best way to get your personal interview started.

 It’s tempting to overlook your prep for your pageant introduction.
 But as you can see, creating a great introduction isn’t hard.
-It just takes a little thinking and a little time.

 So, when you’re preparing for your next competition, invest a few moments in preparing your pageant introduction.
 After all, you never get a second chance to make a first impression.